peterdell/atariwiki/content/FAST_FLOATING_POINT_source_code_for_the_ATARI/index.md

+---
+title: FAST FLOATING POINT source code for the ATARI
+---
 # FAST FLOATING POINT source code for the ATARI
 __Copyright (C) 1981 to 1984 by Newell Industries & Charles W. Marslett__